-TAPAS is a collection of algorithms and software tools that are developed by the Translational Neuromodeling Unit (TNU) at Zurich.
-These tools have been developed to support translational neuroscience, particularly concerning the application of neuroimaging and computational modeling to research questions in psychiatry and neurology.
+TAPAS is a collection of algorithms and software tools that are developed by the Translational Neuromodeling Unit (TNU, Zurich) and collaborators.
+These tools have been developed to support translational neuroscience, particularly concerning the application of neuroimaging and computational modeling to research questions in psychiatry, neurology and psychosomatics.
 Problems that can be addressed by tools in TAPAS presently include:

 - HGF: Hierarchical Gaussian Filtering (Bayesian inference on computational processes from observed behaviour).

 - MICP: Mixed-effects inference on classification performance.

 - MPDCM: Massively parallel DCM (efficient integration of dynamical systems, i.e., DCMs, using massive parallelization).

 - PhysIO: Physiological noise correction of fMRI data.